 How do I amend my password, address, phone numbers or e-mail address?

-Sign in and go to the My Profile section of the website (depicted by a figure in the top right hand corner of the screen).
+Sign in and go to the My Profile section of the website.
 You can change your details accordingly by clicking on the “Edit” tab beside your chosen field and completing the easy to follow steps.

 Can I pay by cash, cheque, credit card or bank draft?

 No, CurrencyFair does not accept or deliver cash, cheque, credit card or bank drafts.
-CurrencyFair only operates via internet bank transfers.
+CurrencyFair only operates via electronic bank transfers.

 Can I deposit from any bank account?

 All initial deposits should come from an account in your own name.
 If you want to deposit from a joint account, we will need identification documents for the other party.